sovrynn/ecdo/3-MONITORING-PRESENT-ROTATION/date-and-triggers/README.md

 This folder is for predicting the date of the impending ECDO, along with potential triggers for it.

-## Timeframe Speculation
+## When did it start?

-Possible destabilization began around 1973 (Reference Ethical Skeptic thesis).
+Possible destabilization began around 1973.
+See Ethical Skeptic's first thesis.

+## S1 -> S2 Rotation Prediction: June 2030

 Nobulart prediction: Worst case S1 -> S2 as early as mid-2030, with S2 -> S1 in 2042/3.

-## TODO Possible Triggers

-- galactic current sheet
-- micronova
-- planetary alignment
-- periodic comet
-- Earth simply letting go

-## Ben Davidson

-Seems to have done some work useful for predicting the ECDO timeframe.
-See `LITERATURE/ben-davidson`.

 ## Nobulart